zenput/cordova-paramedic/README.md

 ```
 More configuration file examples could be found in `sample-config` folder.

+## Windows quirks

+For paramedic to work correctly on Windows you'll need to allow the loopback for "HelloCordova" app using [Windows Loopback Exemption Manager](https://loopback.codeplex.com/).

 ## API Interface

 You can also use cordova-paramedic as a module directly :